hridoy100/ParkInAndroid/README.md

 #### 4.1.1 Starting the Application

 The user needs to install the “ParkIn” application on his Android based device.
-After installa- tion, the icon of the app will feature on the Home Screen of the user’s device.
-“ParkIn” Home screen will be flashed to the user on opening the application.
+After installation, the icon of the app will feature on the Home Screen of the user’s device.
+“ParkIn” Home Screen will be flashed to the user on opening the application.

 #### 4.1.2 Registration

 Initially, the user has to register his details with the application for the first time.
 This is a one-time registration.
 The user has to enter details like mobile no. as username,name, email-id,address,birthdate etc.

 <p align="center">
   <img src="latex/Account_Creation/CreateAccountActivity.jpg" width="300" title="Create Account Activity">